tlricherson/TESC_MIT_Data/Session_2.md

 ## Agenda ##
 * Debrief Assignment #1
-* Asking questions
+* Asking "good" questions
 * A tour of educational data in Washington State
-* Data in the classroom
+* Involving stakeholders in our work

 ## Resources ##
 The sites below are offered as some quick starting points for exploration.
 You do not need to review them in depth, but take a quick glance at them.
 Consider where the data entered either about you or by you ends up.